One Unit Scheme

-The One Unit Scheme (ون یونٹ; এক ইউনিট ব্যবস্থা) was a geopolitical programme launched by the Government of Pakistan led by Prime Minister Muhammad Ali Bogra on 22 November 1954 and passed on 30 September 1955.
-The government claimed that the programme would overcome the difficulty of administering the two unequal polities of West and East Pakistan separated from each other by more than a thousand miles.
-To diminish the differences between the two regions, the 'One Unit' programme merged the four provinces of West Pakistan (West Punjab, Sind, NWFP & Baluchistan) into a single province to parallel the province of East Pakistan (now Bangladesh).
+The One Unit Scheme (ون یونٹ; এক ইউনিট ব্যবস্থা) was the reorganisation of the provinces of Pakistan by the central Pakistani government.
+It was led by Prime Minister Muhammad Ali Bogra on 22 November 1954 and enacted on 30 September 1955.
+The government claimed that the programme would overcome the difficulty of administering the two non-contiguous, unequal polities of West and East Pakistan separated from each other by more than a thousand miles.
+To diminish the differences between the two regions, the 'One Unit' programme merged the four provinces of West Pakistan (West Punjab, Sind, the North-West Frontier Province (NWFP) and Baluchistan) into a single province to parallel the province of East Pakistan (now Bangladesh).

-Pakistani scholars and researchers maintain that the One Unit programme was viewed as a counterbalance against the political and population domination of the ethnic Bengali population of East Pakistan.
-The One Unit program was met with great resistance and grievances were raised by the four provinces since its establishment.
+The One Unit program met with great resistance and grievances were raised by the four provinces after its establishment.
+As per scholar Julien Levesque, the One Unit project had mainly been pushed by the Punjabi elite of West Pakistan since 1953 with the aim of preventing politicians from East Pakistan from gaining power at the centre.
 The National Awami Party successfully sponsored a bill in the National Assembly calling for its dissolution and providing for regional autonomy.
 This led to the military takeover of the national government.
 The One Unit programme remained in effect until 1970.
 Finally, President General Yahya Khan imposed Legal Framework Order No. 1970 to end the One Unit program and reinstate the provisional status of the Four Provinces as of August 1947.

 Background

 Following the failure to implement the Bogra Formula, PM Muhammad Ali Bogra began working towards the controversial One Unit program that integrated the Four Provinces into a single province West Pakistan, to equalize the western wing with the eastern wing, East Pakistan.

-During this time, Ghulam Muhammad's health began to deteriorate, and paralysis spread through his whole body, forcing him to take a 2 month leave of absence in 1955 to seek treatment in the United Kingdom.
+During this time, Malik Ghulam Muhammad's health began to deteriorate, and paralysis spread through his whole body, forcing him to take a 2 month leave of absence in 1955 to seek treatment in the United Kingdom.
 Iskander Mirza was appointed as acting governor-general on 7 August 1955.
-Soon after the appointment, Acting Governor-General Mirza began having confrontation with Prime Minister Bogra on regional disparity though both were Bengali and were from Bengal, and Mirza forced the Prime Minister Bogra to resign, appointing him as the Pakistan Ambassador to the United States.
-On 12 August 1955, he invited Muhammad Ali, the Finance Minister, to take over the government as a prime minister.
-The One Unit policy was passed on 30th September 1955 by the new Prime Minister Chaudhry Muhammad Ali.
+Soon after the appointment, Acting Governor-General Mirza began having confrontations with Prime Minister Bogra on regional disparity though both were Bengali and were from Bengal, and Mirza forced Prime Minister Bogra to resign, appointing him as the Pakistan Ambassador to the United States.
+On 12 August 1955, he invited Chaudhri Muhammad Ali, the Finance Minister, to take over the government as a prime minister.
+The One Unit policy was enacted on 30 September 1955 by the new Prime Minister Chaudhry Muhammad Ali.
 Mirza dismissed Malik Ghulam to take over his post on 6 October 1955 (just one day before his acting capacity ended), supported by the Constituent Assembly's legislators (as Ghulam Muhammad was seen as despotic).